I am a writer and a collector.

 Having that book published gave me the opportunity to write another.
-My juvenile nonfiction book All About the Great Lakes (Blue River Press) is coming out in July 2019.
+My juvenile nonfiction book All About the Great Lakes (Blue River Press) is came out in July 2020.
 In my writing past, I have had poetry, fiction, and creative non-fiction published in anthologies and I earned my MFA in fiction writing from Goddard College.

 These days, through Dunphy Consulting Services, I offer individual coaching services for writers, assist with book proposals and manuscripts, and facilitate writing workshops and retreats.